Rabin92/blogr-landing-page/README.md

 ### What I learned

-I learned how to create a dropdown sub-menu using a vanilla CSS.
+I learned how to create a dropdown menu using a vanilla CSS.

 ### Continued development

-I will continue learning about positioning background image as I am still not fully comfortable with this concept.
+I will continue learning about background-position as I am still not fully comfortable with this concept.

 ### Useful resources